AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

     ![](images/git-bulk-importer-dialog.png)

-1. In the **Bulk importer** dialog, provide a name for the import, select a sub folder from your configured Git repository, and select **Save & Fetch**.
+1. In the **Bulk importer** dialog, provide a name for the import, select a subfolder from your configured Git repository, and select **Save & Fetch**.
 The list of files available for import is displayed in the dialog.
 Review the list and validate the content before you continue.

     ![](images/git-bulk-importer-import-all.png)